imrj18/login_signup-app/README.md

 ## How to Use

+### User Features
 1. **Signup**:
     - Go to the **Signup** page (`/signup`).
-    - Enter a username and password to register a new account.
+    - Enter a username, email, password, and other details to register a new account.

 2. **Login**:
     - Go to the **Login** page (`/login`).
     - Enter your username and password to log in.

 3. **Logout**:
     - After logging in, you can log out at any time by clicking the **Logout** button.

+### Blog Features
+1. **Doctors**:
+    - Navigate to the blog management section.
+    - Create new blog posts with a title, image, category, summary, and content.
+    - Mark posts as drafts during upload.
+    - View all blogs they have uploaded.

+2. **Patients**:
+    - Browse the blog section to view published posts categorized with titles, images, and summaries.
+    - Summaries longer than 15 words are truncated.

 ## Project Structure